 One way to save time and money is to find ways to make the training process more efficient.
-What training materials can be converted to video?
-Converting content to video translates into more consistent and faster training.
-It also offers savings on labor and printing.
+Fon instance, think about what training materials can be converted into video.
+Converting content to video translates into more consistent and faster training and offers savings on labor and printing.

 Below, a resource from the Ontario Provincial Police that was compiled based on Sean Sportun’s LP training program at Circle K stores.

-According to Retail Expert Francesca Nicasio, employees are the best line of defense against loss.
-To help new employees ramp up quickly consider using software to conduct loss prevention audits.
-New employees can login and view the full history of LP audits as well as results, including photos, for their store(s).
+New employees can log in and view the full history of LP audits.
+New employees can see results, including photos for their store(s).
 Knowing the store history helps employees better understand and execute company loss prevention standards.

 “A fully cooperative effort by all store level employees is essential to an effective Loss Prevention Training Program.
 An active and on-going program provides the knowledge employees require to remain safe while at work.” – Sean Sportun, Manager, Security & Loss Prevention Circle K Stores and ISCPP Member